joe-meyer/foundation_sites/README.md

 ## TODO
 - make the clearing_lightbox block working (branch 'clearing')
+- is_featured attribute for files (optional for clearing lightbox)

 ### Before you install the package
 In the folder packages/foundation_sites/themes/foundation_sites execute a `bower install` and then `compass compile` (or simply `gulp` if you installed it) to get the needed assets and generate the main.css file.